A guide to safely assembling and dismantling scaffolds

 • not raising or lowering materials over members of the public or other site workers

-Scaffolders working at height
+Scaffolders working at a height

-• fully boarded
+• is fully boarded

-• has double guard-rails
+• has double guardrails

 • has toe boards

-• a minimum 3 board working platform, together with a single guard-rail, is in place when the scaffold is assembled or dismantled
+A minimum 3-board working platform, together with a single guardrail, is in place when the scaffold is assembled or dismantled.

-• for one handed work, safety harnesses must be always worn and fitted with a:
+For one-handed work, safety harnesses must always be worn and fitted with a:

 • 1.75 metre length lanyard